A Brief History of Albertsons

 Once that was all said and done, the cost of integrating American Stores into Albertsons turned out to be extremely expensive, and plans to make a true coast-to-coast Albertsons chain were derailed when Lucky's conversion to Albertsons in November 1999 did not mesh well with its customer base, and many of ASC's stores were small and out of date compared to the relatively modern store base Albertsons had.
 Moreover, Kroger and regional competitors began to undermine Albertsons with larger stores, more regionalized divisions, and lower-priced groceries.

 Undaunted, Albertsons forged on.
-In 2000, they entered Mississippi (an extension of the Houston Division) and bought a few stores (under the MegaMarket and Jitney Premier names) from the bankrupt Jitney-Jungle Incorporated (these were rebranded as Seessel's by Albertsons).
+In 2000, they made further in-roads with Mississippi buying a few stores (under the MegaMarket and Jitney Premier names) from the bankrupt Jitney-Jungle Incorporated (these were rebranded as Seessel's by Albertsons).
 By the beginning of next year, any remaining Jitney Jungle or Delchamps stores were owned by Winn-Dixie and subsequently rebranded by them.
 All these acquisitions were putting a strain on Albertsons.
 In 2001, rather than the regional approach the company had taken, the company was broken into 19 separate divisions.
 The outlier Florida stores would be part of their own division.
 Southern California and Northern California (the latter likely created from the former Lucky NorCal division), carryovers from the older regional structure, would be their own divisions.
 Eastern (ACME) and Midwest (Jewel-Osco) would continue.
 Great Plains, stretching from Nebraska to Oklahoma, would be adjacent to the Dallas-Fort Worth division, which would be in control of the north Texas Albertsons stores.
 San Antonio (an old base of operations from Skaggs Albertsons) would compose the south Texas stores and the Austin stores.
 Houston would control the stores up to Bryan-College Station and also most of southern Louisiana.
 Utah, Rocky Mountain (Wyoming and Colorado), Southwest (Arizona, New Mexico, and El Paso, Texas), Big Sky (Montana), Inland Empire (eastern Washington and Northern Idaho), Idaho, Oregon, Western Washington, and Mid-South (Tennessee, eastern Missouri, Mississippi) were other divisions.
 Finally, there was the drug division, with Sav-on and Osco.

 Michael's ambitious expansion plan had now turned Albertsons from a growing and popular chain to an oversized, bloated chain that was in substantial financial trouble.